flatrat24/.notes/main.md

-### ENGR 2541
+# ENGR 2541 - Mechanics of Materials
-- Get engineering paper
-- Weekly reading
+- Weekly reading questions
 - Weekly homework
-- Clarify example with piza with bending vs axial force magnitude
-- Get notation for force and diameter set

 ***

-### ENEE 2012
+# ENEE 2012 - Circuits I
 - Make a reference in notes for circuit components
 - clarifying Q1 on hw

 ***

+# ENGR 1572 - Applied MATLAB Programming

+***

+# ENGR 1911 - Introduction to CAD
+- Get Solidworks working

+***

+# MATH 2070
+- Get a general understanding of what a differential equation is

+***

-### Other Todo
+# Other Todo
 - (Hyprland) Open teams and slack along with beeper
 - Input Office hours
 - Message Callie back
+- Change delay of whichkey for spelling corrections
+- Change colors of markdown plugin nvim

 ***

-### Other
+# Other
 - RA Question: Are you more of a talker or listener?